ahadas/automotive-ci/README.md

 By default, the GitLab integration is disabled.
 You can enable it by specifying `gitlab: true` in the `ContainerBuild` instance.

-TODO: explain that a route for a webhook is created, how to set tokens.
+TODO: explain that a route for a webhook is created, how to set tokens

 ## More Resources